FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/flow_def_intro/CFTCRON.md

     "title": "Scheduling script execution - CFTCRON",
     "linkTitle": "Cron jobs - CFTCRON",
     "weight": "250"
-}The <a href="" class="MCTextPopup popup popupHead">CRONJOB Job Scheduler</a> feature enables Transfer CFT to execute scripts at predetermined dates and times.
+}The [CRONJOB Job Scheduler]() feature enables Transfer CFT to execute scripts at predetermined dates and times.
 An example script, `cron-wlog.cmd`, is delivered in the installed product packaging ($CFTDIRRUNTIME/exec on Unix/Windows).
 You can adapt this example to suit your local requirements.